 The delegation to Liverpool follows the signing of a Friendship Partnership Agreement between the two cities that will see them building on existing ties and working together to create a positive, mutually beneficial relationship.

-The agreement is the result of dialogue between the Vice Mayor of Kunming Municipal Government, Zhao Xuenong, and Liverpool Mayor Joe Anderson in Chengdu in September 2015.
+The agreement is the result of dialogue between the Vice Mayor of Kunming Municipal Government, Zhao Xuenong, and Liverpool Mayor Joe Anderson in Chengdu.

 Vice Mayor Zhao Xuenong said: “Our visit to Liverpool reflects our very positive relationship with the city and desire to create new business and cultural opportunities for companies, schools and artistic organisations both here and in Kunming.”